Multipolar Skyrmion Crystals in Non-Kramers Doublet Systems

 The phase diagrams shown in Fig.~\ref{fig:2} include a variety of multipolar phases.
 Within the multipolar vertical spiral (MVS) phase [Fig.~\ref{fig:3}(a)], the pseudo-spin expectation values trace a spiral pattern on a plane parallel the ``direction'' of the $Z$-component (octupolar) of the pseudo spin.
 The multipolar vertical spiral with the modulated quadrupolar components (MVS') phase depicted in Fig.~\ref{fig:3}(b) is related to the MVS phase through a second-order transition.
 Moving on to the Q-spiral phase presented in Fig.~\ref{fig:3}(c), it showcases an ``in-plane'' spiral exclusively formed by the quadrupolar components.
 The octupolar-polarized (OP) phase signifies the presence of ``ferromagnetic'' octupolar ordered states, establishing a connection to the multipolar vortex crystal (MVtX) phase through a second-order transition.
-Following this OP to MVtX transition, the quadrupolar components organize into a 3-$\bm{Q}$ structure, while all octupolar moments maintain alignment in the same direction.
+Following this OP to MVtX transition, the quadrupolar components organize into a 3-$\bm{Q}$ structure with vortex-like structure in a unit cell, while all octupolar moments maintain alignment in the same direction, leading to a zero skyrmion charge $n_{\text{sk}}\equiv \int dr^2 \mathbf{S}\cdot \partial_x\mathbf{S}\times\partial_y \mathbf{S}/4\pi=0$.
 Noteworthy are two emergent multipolar skyrmion crystals (MSkXs) for $2k_F=\lvert \bm{b}_1 \rvert/6, \lvert \bm{b}_1 \rvert/8$ [Fig.~\ref{fig:2}(b)(c)].
 Both MSkXs phases feature a 3-$\bm{Q}$ structure in both quadrupolar and octupolar components.
 They differ from each other by the net skyrmion charge in a magnetic unit cell: MSkX-I has $n_{\text{sk}}=\pm 1$, whereas $n_{\text{sk}}=\pm 2$ for MSkX-II.
-The MSkXs with $\pm$ topological charge are degenerate due to the inversion or time reversal symmetry of Eq.~\eqref{eq:rkky}, but the system automatically chooses one flavor in the phase diagram as a result of the spontaneous symmetry breaking.
-The MSkX-II with $n_{\text{sk}}=\pm 2$ is particularly interesting, because topological excitations with higher topological charge usually cost more energy and hence is less favored.
-A similar phase for the dipolar moment was obtained both in the Kondo lattice model in the strong coupling regime~\cite{ozawa2017zerofield} and with bond-dependent RKKY interactions~\cite{yambe2021skyrmion}.
-The remaining phases, including the quadrupolar stripe (Q-stripe), octupolar stripe (O-stripe), multipolar meron crystal (MMX), and quadrupolar double-$\bm{Q}$ (Q-2Q), are comprehensively described in the SM~\cite{supp}.